 - Dress Code: Cloths to cover your knees & shoulders

 Although it’s now set on an islet on the West Lake (Hồ Tây), the Tran Quoc Pagoda was originally buit on banks of the Red River before it was relocated in 1615 due to the encroachment of Red River.
-Surrounded by lush of green, Tran Quoc Buddhist Temple was a favourite pagoda amongst the kings and royal families for festivals, full moons, and Tet Celebration.
+Surrounded by lush of green, Tran Quoc Ancient Buddhist Temple was a favourite pagoda amongst the kings and royal families for festivals of full moons, and Tet Celebrations.

 Standing at about 15 metres, the main temple architecture is made up of eleven levels, while its surrounding temples include an incense burning houses and a museum housing with historic relics.
 Visitors can also see intricately carved statues built in 1639, each of them bear an unique facial feature.

 Tran Quoc Pagoda open daily from 07:30 til 16:00, the temple is free for visitors to enter all year long, though it is always packed with devotees during annual festivities like Tet Anniversary and Buddha’s Celebration.
 As it’s a holy place of worship for locals, so visitors are advised to dress conservatively out of respect for the buddhist monks and locals.